Azure/azure-powershell/src/ResourceManager/KeyVault/Commands.KeyVault/help/Update-AzureRmKeyVaultNetworkRuleSet.md

 # Update-AzureRmKeyVaultNetworkRuleSet

 ## SYNOPSIS
-Updates the network ruleset on the specified vault.
+Updates the network rule set on a key vault.

 ## SYNTAX